For Anyone Seeking Protection for a Child Not in Foster Care

 A child who is abandoned and without resources, who is being abused, neglected, or exploited, or who is at imminent risk of abuse, neglect, or exploitation qualifies for court protection.

-If after reporting you suspect that the child is still being abused, neglected or exploited, then ask the County Child Welfare Agency to immediately commence court proceedings to bring the child under the protection of the juvenile court by filing the Juvenile Court Form JV-210.
+If after reporting you suspect that the child is still being abused, neglected or exploited, then ask the county child welfare agency to immediately commence court proceedings to bring the child under the protection of the juvenile court by filing the JV-210 Form.

 How to file a JV-210 to Initiate Court Proceedings

 In order to initiate court proceedings for a child's protection, you must complete and submit a JV-210 form to the social worker.
-The Judicial Council Form JV-210 is in the form of a declaration under penalty of perjury.
+The JV-210 is written in the form of a declaration under penalty of perjury.